 Kintrishi Protected Areas

-Kintrishi Protected Areas are located in the breathtaking gorge of Kintrishi, Kobuleti district, between the Black Sea and mountain system of Adjara-Imereti at a distance of 60 km from Batumi.
-The site covers Kintrishi Strict Nature Reserve (10.703 ha) established in 1959 and Kintrishi Protected Landscape (3.190 ha) established in 2007.
-Lower border of Kintrishi Protected Areas stretches at 300 m above sea level, and the upper one borders on Alpine pastures 2,500 m.
+Kintrishi Protected Areas are located in the breathtaking gorge of Kintrishi, Kobuleti region on 2.500 m above the sea level, between the Black Sea and mountain system of Adjara-Imereti, at a distance of 60 km from Batumi.
+The natural site integrates Kintrishi Strict Nature Reserve (10.703 ha) established in 1959 and Kintrishi Protected Landscape (3.190 ha) founded in 2007 on basis of Kintrishi State Nature Reserve.

 Main sightseeing: arched bridge, Tskhemvani St. Giorgi Church, box-tree stands